Siege of Soissons: October

 2 - Lieutenant-Colonel de Noue, commander of the Place de Soissons.

 Article 1: The Place de Soissons with all the material it contains will be made available to HRH the Grand Duke of Mecklenburg.

 Article 2: The garrison of Soissons, comprising all the men who bore arms during the defense, whether in uniform or not, is a prisoner of war, are excepted from this article the national guards and the mobile guards who lived in the city before war was declared.

-Article 3: In consideration of the valiant defense of the place, all officers and senior employees with officer rank, who will undertake in writing their word of honor to no longer bear arms against Germany, nor to act in nothing against his interests during the current war, will be released.
+Article 3: In consideration of the valiant defense of the place, all officers and senior employees with officer rank, who will undertake in writing their word of honor to no longer bear arms against Germany, nor to act in nothing against his interests during the war, will be released.
 Those who agree to these conditions will keep their weapons, their horses, their effects and their servants.

 Article 4: Tomorrow, at two o'clock, the garrison, unarmed, will be led to the glacis of the Porte de Reims.

 Article 5: The war material, including flags, cannons, arms, horses, caissons, ammunition, etc., etc., will be delivered at three o'clock by the heads of departments to a Prussian commission.

 Article 6: All the military doctors will stay to treat the wounded.

 Article 7: In consideration of what the city has suffered, it will not suffer any other contribution than that of feeding the garrison, after exhaustion of the supplies left in the state stores.

 Done at Soissons, at eleven o'clock in the evening, on October 15, 1870.